Skip to content

 Note that if you do not specify the gres flag, your job will run on a GPU node (presuming you use the correct combination of the --partition and --account flag), but it will not have access the node's GPUs.

 Some programs are serial, or able to run only on a single GPU; other jobs perform better on a single or small number of GPUs and therefore cannot efficiently make use of all of the GPUs on a single node.
 Therefore, in order to better utilize our GPU nodes, node sharing has been enabled for the GPU partitions.
-This allows multiple jobs to run on the same node, each job being assigned specific resources (number of cores, amout of memory, number of accelerators).
+This allows multiple jobs to run on the same node, each job being assigned specific resources (number of cores, amount of memory, number of accelerators).
 The node resources are managed by the scheduler up to the maximum available on each node.
 It should be noted that while efforts are made to isolate jobs running on the same node, there are still many shared components in the system.
-Therefore a job's performace can be affected by the other job(s) running on the node at the same time and if you are doing benchmarking you will want to request the entire node even if your job will only make use of part of the node.
+Therefore a job's performance can be affected by the other job(s) running on the node at the same time and if you are doing benchmarking you will want to request the entire node even if your job will only make use of part of the node.

 Node sharing can be accessed by requesting less than the full number of gpus, core and/or memory.
 Note that node sharing can also be done on the basis of the number of cores and/or memory, or all three.
 By default, each job gets 2 GB of memory per core requested (the lowest common denominator among our cluster nodes), therefore to request a different amount than the default amount of memory, you must use --mem flag .
 To request exclusive use of the node, use --mem=0.